‘Teen Mom 2’: Leah Messer Ignoring Doctor’s Orders About Daughter’s Care?

 What are your thoughts about the latest Teen Mom 2 drama?
 Do you think Leah Messer is putting her daughter at risk by not following the doctor’s orders?

-[Featured Image via MTV Network]
+[Featured Image by MTV Network]